Jonathan Woollett-Light

 A little more than an introduction to

-I am a software engineer with a specific interest in low level systems and tooling.
+I am a PhD student in Physics at the University of York with the research topic of 'Neuromorphic Computing for Resource-Efficient Autonomous Systems'.
+This entails investigation of a wide range of AI/ML/RL algorithms and their respective hardware accelerators with particular focus and consideration of neurmorphic hardware and algorithms, and how they compare to more traditional ANNs.
+I have a specific interest in low level systems and tooling.
 I am a frequent Open-Source contributor having contributed to ziglang, rustlang and popular Rust crates.
 I have a small educational YouTube channel where I very infrequently post videos about technical topics I find interesting (A little more than an introduction to - YouTube).

 Amazon Web Services